Unravelling Recent Developments in Payment Card Industry

 Concerns

-Raising concern over CBN’s regulations and policies in recent times, analysts are however of the view that the CBN’s moves in recent times, pose great concern to all.
-First, the unique selling point for international cards like Mastercard and Visa seemed to have been handicapped when the CBN directed against making international payments with Naira cards beyond $20.
-Some have argued that the policy seemed to have been aimed as part of the solution to the FX volatility with respect to the Naira with, perhaps, some unintended demystification of the offerings of the card giants, putting them in a precarious position.
+Raising concern over government’s regulations and policies in recent times, analysts are however of the view that the federal government’s moves in recent times, pose great concern to all.
+First, the unique selling point for international cards like Mastercard and Visa seemed to have been handicapped when the government directed against making international payments with Naira cards beyond $20.
+Some have argued that the policy seemed to have been aimed as part of the solution to the foreign exchange volatility with respect to the Naira with, perhaps, some unintended demystification of the offerings of the card giants, putting them in a precarious position.
 Not long after, the cashless policy was announced, startling the market, and raising several questions.
 While many analysts have argued that it would eventually benefit the man on the street and drive increased dependence in favour of the card schemes, others have expressed concern at the timing and purpose of it all.

 The latest development may have compounded the debates and analysis some more, while seemingly complicating the situation.
 Partnering with the Nigeria Inter-Bank Settlement System (NIBSS), the Central Bank is set to unveil a new card scheme, in January 2023.
-This singular development may have triggered genuine concerns and questions about CBN’s actions, even if their intentions and strategies were well thought out.
+This singular development may have triggered genuine concerns and questions about the federal government’s actions, even if their intentions and strategies were well thought out.

 It is common knowledge that regulators are expected to be non-partisan, with a bird’s eye view on the industries they regulate, such that they can take objective measures to ensure sanity and progress within the industry, prioritising the economy and ordinary citizens.
-With CBN and NIBSS set to launch a domestic card scheme, there are questions about CBN’s ability to both regulate and still play in a sector it once only regulated.
+With the government and NIBSS set to launch a domestic card scheme, there are questions about FG’s ability to both regulate and still play in a sector it once only regulated.

 There are concerns that this move could easily dissuade innovators and investors from pushing the envelope to deliver new possibilities for Nigeria.
 Such innovators would wonder if at the peak of their efforts, when success becomes apparent, the country would make policies that would cannibalize their efforts unduly.

-If NIBSS and CBN succeed with launching this card, would Nigeria’s payment sector seem like the proverbial house divided against itself?
-The future of Nigeria’s payment sector, among others, would to a significant degree, be dependent on the outcomes of the recent policies and plans of the CBN.
+If the federal government succeed with launching a card, would Nigeria’s payment sector seem like the proverbial house divided against itself?
+The future of Nigeria’s payment sector, among others, would to a significant degree, be dependent on the outcomes of the recent policies and plans of the government.